Verdagon/Vale/docs/Generics.md

 func launch<X>(self &Enterprise<X>, bork X) where exists drop(X)void { ... }
 ```

-We need to find those overrides.
+...we need to find those overrides.

-To do it, we need to *conceptually* lower these abstract functions to match-dispatching
+To do it, recall that we're *conceptually* lowering these abstract functions to match-dispatching
 functions.
 We're not actually doing this, just thinking this way.
 One might be:

 ```